-The presentation should be submitted at the same time as the project, 12 weeks after the gateway.
-The independent assessor should have 2 weeks to review the project and presentation prior to the presentation date.
-The apprentice needs to notify the EPAO at the submission of the project and presentation of any technical requirements for the presentation component.
+The presentation should be submitted at the same time as the project report, 12 weeks after the gateway.
+The apprentice needs to notify the EPAO at the submission of the work-based project report and presentation of any technical requirements for the presentation component.